xdavimob/xdavimob/README.md

 Cybersecurity professional focused on **Offensive Security**, especially **Penetration Testing** and **Red Team** operations.

 I have a deep interest in applied security research and offensive techniques.
-My passion for security led me to write an article on **Kali NetHunter**, and to present my work at conferences such as **H2HC** and **BSides São Paulo**.
+My passion for security led me to write an article on **Kali NetHunter**, and to present my work at conferences such as **H2HC** and **BSides SP**.
 You can find these talks and research materials in the repository: [Presentations](https://github.com/xdavimob/Presentations)

 ---